Why a Leopard 50?

 They each have their compromises, but we feel the mid helm position (which Leopard catamarans share with Fountaine Pajot and the smaller Lagoon models) is the safest and the most convenient overall.
 It's easy to fully enclose it to stay dry and it's always right there next to the salon to quickly grab something or adjust a sheet.
 Also, since all the lines come back to the helm (including reefing lines and spinnaker sheets) it's easy to sail single-handed while the other parent is busy downstairs with the kiddos.

-Roof lounge and front cockpit with front access door
+🍹 Roof lounge and forward cockpit with front access door

 These are fantastic both at anchor and underway.
 Sundowners or morning yoga up top, quiet reading break or family brunch at the front... they offer more options to hang out together or take some (sometimes much needed!) time alone.
 Importantly they mean there is always a windy/windless sunny/shady spot where one can cool down/warm up when necessary.